-It seems quite funny that even Labour MPs are now recognizing the disappearing face of Bingo Halls from towns and villages across the UK.
-It also needs to be pointed out that the rate of tax on Bingo Halls went up under a Labour Government.
+It seems pretty funny that even Labour MPs are now recognizing the disappearing face of Bingo Halls from towns and villages across the UK.
+It also needs to be pointed out that the tax rate on Bingo Halls went up under a Labour Government.

-Well, I am no economist but wouldn’t a reduction of the tax burden and making it equal to other forms of gambling promote investment in the industry and more jobs.
+I am no economist, but wouldn’t a reduction of the tax burden and making it equal to other forms of gambling promote investment in the industry and more jobs.

-To us, it seems as if Bingo in the UK is an easy target for whatever Government is in charge to raise taxes.
-At the bare minimum, the rate of tax on Bingo should be the same as other gambling types.
+It seems as if Bingo in the UK is an easy target for whatever Government is in charge to raise taxes.
+At the bare minimum, the tax rate on Bingo should be the same as other gambling types.

-Instead of seeing Bingo Halls and Jobs across the country disappear, we would see investment and jobs as well as the social activity taking place.
+Instead of seeing Bingo Halls and Jobs across the country disappear, we would see investment and jobs and social activities taking place.

 A Bingo Association spokesperson had the following to say

 “By building new clubs and investing in new clubs, attendances would improve that would generate more income, that would generate new taxes, that would use more people, this is at the heart of the community, this is a vital and important part of some people’s social repertoire.”

 Tax Bingo somewhat is what we are demanding, not asking.
 It is not suitable for Bingo to be carrying the can.
 Either that or raise taxes on other gambling to 20%.